 the name of a gateway service and will apply to all instances of the gateway

 with that name across all federated Consul datacenters.

+Terminating gateways can be configured to route to ingress gateways in another Consul datacenter.
 If ingress gateways in different Consul datacenters need to route to different sets of services within their datacenter, then the ingress gateways must be registered with different names.